How long is the acoustical barrier replacement program?

 When does the Contractor work on the acoustical barrier replacement program?

-The Contractors work mainly at night and on weekends.
+The contractor works mainly at night and some weekends.

 Why are the acoustical barriers not being installed at the roadway intersections at this time, but they are installed before and after the intersections?